MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-powerbi-get-started.md

 You define a DLP policy in the data loss prevention section of the compliance portal.
 See, [Design a data loss prevention policy](dlp-policy-design.md#design-a-data-loss-prevention-policy).
 In the policy, you specify sensitivity label(s) you want to detect.
 You also specify the action(s) that will happen when the policy detects a dataset that has a specified sensitivity label applied.
 DLP policies support two actions for Power BI:

 - User notification via policy tips.
 - Alerts.
 Alerts can be sent by email to administrators and users.
-Additionally, administrators can monitor and manage alerts on the **Alerts** tab in the compliance center.
+Additionally, administrators can monitor and manage alerts on the **Alerts** tab in the compliance portal.

 When a dataset is evaluated by DLP and matches the conditions in a DLP policy, the actions defined in the policy are applied.
 A dataset is evaluated occurs when a dataset is: